-It’s fair to warn you that most of the beaches are a bit of a trek from Colombo, but we promise that once you arrive the endless cries of “are we there yet?” from the kiddos will be totally worth it.
+It’s fair to warn you that most of the beaches are a bit of a trek from Colombo, but we promise that once you arrive the endless cries of “Are we there yet?” from the kiddos will be totally worth it.

 Unawatuna: This is where we had our own fabulous beach holiday and a spot we hope to return to one day soon.
 A sleepy little town runs adjacent to the beach, and the beach itself is clean, large and makes for the perfect family holiday by the sea.
-We stayed at the rustically charming Thaproban Beach House for a few nights, and then moved on to its upmarket little sister, Thaproban Pavilion.
+We stayed at the rustically charming Thaproban Beach House for a few nights, and then moved on to its upmarket little sister, Thaproban Pavilion Resort & Spa.
 Unawatuna is close to Galle, so do make sure you grab a tuk-tuk for some exploring.

 Bentota: Boasting one of the longest and best beaches on the west coast, including the Bentota lagoon, this is one of the prettiest and the easiest stretches of sand to get to from Colombo.

 Arugam Bay: Older kids will love Sri Lanka’s answer to Surfer’s Paradise, and you can’t beat the laid back charm of the Arugam Bay area for a relaxing holiday away from the hustle and bustle of the busier resorts.